TACTiS: Transformer-Attentional Copulas for Time Series: A Deeper Dive into Models

-In this section, we present a few examples of the probabilistic forecasts generated by \tactistt{} in our backtesting experiments.
-Due to the dimensionality of the datasets, it is infeasible to show all forecasts, so we selected a few examples to demonstrate both the strength and weakness of \tactistt{}.
-For each dataset, we thus hand-picked 4 particularly good forecasts from the experiment with the lowest CRPS-Sum score, and 4 particularly bad forecasts from the experiment with the highest CRPS-Sum score.
+In this section, we present a few examples of the probabilistic forecasts generated by \tactistt{} in our forecasting experiments.
+Due to the dimensionality of the datasets, it would be infeasible to present all forecasts, so we selected a few examples to demonstrate both the strength and weakness of \tactistt{}.
+For each dataset, we thus hand-picked four forecasts that were \emph{particularly good} from the backtesting experiment with the lowest CRPS-Sum and four \emph{particularly bad} forecasts from the backtesting experiment with the highest CRPS-Sum.